 Photography has a storied history and is widely considered one of the most divisive movements in the art world.
 In its infancy, photography was considered unimaginative and lazy when compared to traditional methods of creating art.

-Nowadays, photography is universally considered an art form – especially well-crafted pieces that wind up as photos on canvas.
+Nowadays, photography is universally considered an art form – especially well-crafted pieces that wind up as photos on canvas prints.
 In fact, the works on many famous photographers are considered fine art.
 In this post, we discuss a brief history of photography and how it evolved into the art form it is today.

 The Birth of Photography